validitylabs/EthereumDB/README.md

 # EthereumDB (Python and SQL)

-Code to write ethereum blockchain data to an SQLite database.
+Create the EthereumDB containing data residing on the Ethereum blockchain.
+Database management system: SQLite.

-## Writing a database
+## Create a database
 1. Connect to [Infura](https://www.infura.io) (or run a local node).
 2. Uncomment and specify the path in ```database.py```: